![]() |

 Membership

-Membership of the Garw Valley Railway is open to everyone.
+Membership of the Bridgend Valleys Railway is open to everyone.
 Membership runs from April to March each year, and current fees are: Adult £10.00; Unwaged and Over 60s £7.50; Children under 16 years of age £2.00.

 In December 2008 the Vale of